Hrafngud/gungnr/frontend_guidelines.md

 - Icon set: Iconoir.

 ### Layout and Navigation
-- Sidebar-based navigation with expand/collapse behavior.
+- Sidebar-based navigation with expand/collapse behavior (icon-only collapsed state).
+- Sidebar toggle control lives in the sidebar only (remove top-bar toggle).
 - Top bar for session controls and quick host status.
 - Footer with product info and helpful links.